ProjectMizalia/encrypted-learning-web-example/README.md

-# encrypted-learning-web-example
+# Encrypted Learning Web Example
-This is a live example of a learning path for encrypted learning.
+This is a live example of a learning path for encrypted learning built for ZaliaFlow.

+It should be available on zaliaflow.io